ly774508966/vuframe-plugin-unity/README.md

 measurements.
 It uses layouts and Event Trigger as 3D elements.

 ### FAQ:
-- How can I enable Augmented Reality?
-Activate the "OnTable" Feature in the Inspector of your Scene Component.
 - With which Unity Versions is this Plug-In compatible?
-The Plug-In for now is compatible and tested with all Versions between Unity 4.6.0 and Unity 5.5.1.
+The Plug-In for now is compatible and tested with all Versions between Unity 4.7 and Unity 5.5.
 You can download it from the Unity
 Download-Archive here: https://unity3d.com/de/get-unity/download/archive
 - Do I need to have a Unity Plus license (or above) to use the Plug-In?
 No, you can use the Plug-In with Unity Personal (free) within the limitations of your license of the compatible Version.